Daivasmara/Pet-Shop-DApp/README.md

 ##

-- Setup the MetaMask so it connect to the local ethereum
+- Setup the MetaMask so it connects to the local ethereum

 ##